 The best solution of these problems is to obtain a copy of the current in the primary circuit and this is achieved with the use of current transformers.
-A C.T is intended to operate normally with the rated current of the network flowing through the primary winding which is inserted in series in the network.
+A current transformer (C.T) is intended to operate normally with the rated current of the network flowing through the primary winding which is inserted in series in the network.
 The secondary winding of the current transformer, connected to measuring instruments and relays supplies a current which is proportional to and in phase with the current circulating in the primary winding.

-It is similar in construction to the single phase power transformer and the same fundamental laws of the transformer.
+The Current Transformer is similar in construction to the single phase power transformer and the same fundamental laws of the transformer.
 However, the primary current is not controlled by the power demand in the secondary circuit but is imposed on the transformer by the primary supply system.
 The primary ampere turns to produce a magnetic flux in the iron core which in turn induces an EMF in the secondary winding; this causes a current to flow through the burden connected to the secondary terminals.
 At the same time, the ampere turns produced by the secondary current oppose the primary ampere-turns, thus balancing the two ampere turns systems.

 The following equation applies to an ideal current transformer: